openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_overview.rst

 configurations in Studio <Set up Group Configurations in edX Studio>` or :ref:`in XML <Set Up Group Configuration for OLX Courses>`.

-You then select which grouping to use when you :ref:`add a content experiment in Studio <Add a Content Experiment in Studio>` or :ref:`in XML <Add a Content Experiment in OLX>`.
+You then select which group configuration to use when you :ref:`add a content experiment in Studio <Add a Content Experiment in Studio>` or :ref:`in XML <Add a Content Experiment in OLX>`.